irakobi/HRMIS/src/README.md

 ## Usage

-Once you have started the HRMIS run the file named **menu** , then use the following menu options:
+Once you have opened the HRMIS run the file named **menu** , then use the following menu options:

 ### Employee Management